Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

     cat ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView | bash scanSysmonEvents.sh "sshd.so"

-- Go to the event "SYSMONEVENT_FILE_CREATE" and we will find the time of file creation.
+- Go to the event "SYSMONEVENT_FILE_CREATE" and we will find the time that the file was created:

       2023-10-15 17:40:29.197